Smart Tips on Hiking and Camping in the Snow

 I therefore advise you to dress with several layers in order to obtain the perfect balance between warmth and dryness:

-• First layer: merino wool garments that are suitable for low temperatures, antibacterial, against bad odors and hydrophobic.
-The latter term means that this material adapts to both cold and wet weather and dry and hot weather.
+- First layer: merino wool garments that are suitable for low temperatures, antibacterial, against bad odors and hydrophobic.
+The first layer means that this material adapts to both cold & wet weather and dry & hot weather.
 However, you will need to choose the right thickness for this underlayment.
 I recommend as thick as possible.

 Checkout our complete guide on hiking in the winter & recommended clothing.